The Importance of Imagery

-The sources for these type of images are usually from suppliers that web site owners are buying from.
-Suppliers spend on high quality imagery for their own websites and of you are a registered seller of their product, in most cases will happily provide you with a download file or a CD.
-This usually includes, furniture, kitchens, fitted bedrooms, jewelry and in some cases clothing.
-These type of images sell a lifestyle and helps the customer see the products in their own home and fit into their family life.
+The sources for these types of images are usually from suppliers that website owners are buying from.
+Suppliers spend on high-quality imagery for their own websites and of you are a registered seller of their product, in most cases will happily provide you with a download file or a CD.
+This usually includes furniture, kitchens, fitted bedrooms, jewelry, and in some cases clothing.
+These types of images sell a lifestyle and helps the customer see the products in their own home and fit into their family life.

-If you offer a bespoke service such as a landscaper, builder, plasterer, joiner or a crafter, you will not have the luxury of supplier shots as every job you do is bespoke.
-In this case, it is crucial to have images of your actual work, with your clients permission of course.
+If you offer a bespoke service such as a landscaper, builder, plasterer, joiner, or crafter, you will not have the luxury of supplier shots as every job you do is bespoke.
+In this case, it is crucial to have images of your actual work, with your clients’ permission of course.

 Outdoor images are much easier to take as an amateur as you have the help of natural light.
 Take several images of an area from different angles trying to show the detail of the work you have carried out.
 Your web designer will usually be able to help with the ideal proportions for the website, e.g. landscape or portrait.
 Give as many options to your web designer to choose from as possible then they can discard the odd bury shot and use the good ones.
 Most web designers will go through your images with you and help you choose the best shots.

-However if your work is inside a property such as plastering , decorating or a small handmade item such as jewelry or clothing, you either need a good camera and a certain amount of expertise or employ a pro photographer.
-This isn’t necessarily as expansive as you think, you just have to be organizer and have all your products ready for the photographers visit or take them on a pre-arranged tour of properties you have worked on.
+However if your work is inside a property such as plastering, decorating or a small handmade item such as jewelry or clothing, you either need a good camera and a certain amount of expertise or employ a pro photographer.
+This isn’t necessarily as expansive as you think, you just have to be organised and have all your products ready for the photographers’ visit or take them on a pre-arranged tour of properties you have worked on.

-During work for any of these type of trades, there is nothing wrong with taking a few shots with a camera phone or tablet.
+During work for any of these types of trades, there is nothing wrong with taking a few shots with a camera phone or tablet.
 Use these images on your blog as a work in progress article.
-This will encourage viewers to re visit to see the finished product.
+This will encourage viewers to re-visit to see the finished product.

 Professional Service Provider